 Our support for kids begins before they’re even born.
 By providing services for pregnant mothers, we help ensure moms have the best chance for a healthy pregnancy and a healthy baby.
 After they’re born, we support kids in our community through early childhood and into their school and high-school years.

-Our goal is for every kid to have the opportunity for a bright and healthy future.
-Because every child – regardless of where they live or their social circumstances – deserves it.
 Here are some of the many of the ways we support kids and families in our communities:

 Pregnancy and prenatal care